 Hebrews 3:13 says “But encourage one another DAILY, as long as it is called ‘Today’, so that none of you may be hardened by sin’s decietfulness.”
 Encouragement is a skill.
 We need to practice it, DAILY.
 Don’t give up!
-Keep practicing and be vulnerable, don’t be embarrassed to tell people you are practical encouragement!
+Keep practicing and be vulnerable, don’t be embarrassed to encourage people or intimidated by any push back.

 The power of encouragement is that I know someone is in my corner and together we can succeed.

 So next time someone offers vulnerability out of left field or you see it offered by a person in authority, watch what YOU do with it.
 Connection is its prize!
 Listening and encouragement are its opportunities for you!
 Above all, remember courage just showed up.
 So can yours!